PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music: Introduction

 The rest of this paper is organized as follows.
-In Section \ref{Related Work}, we present the related work to set the stage for this study.
-In Section~\ref{PoLyScriber}, we present the overview of our proposed PoLyScribers.
-Section~\ref{PoLyScriber Components} introduces the components of the proposed PoLyScribers networks in detail.
+Section \ref{Related Work} presents the related work to set the stage for this study.
+In Section~\ref{PoLyScriber}, we present the overview of our proposed PoLyScriber.
+Section~\ref{PoLyScriber Components} introduces the components of the proposed PoLyScriber in detail.
 Section~\ref{Experiments} consists of the database and experimental setup.
-In Section~\ref{Results and Discussion}, we discuss the experiment results.
-Finally Section~\ref{Conclusion} concludes the study.
+Section~\ref{Results and Discussion} discusses the experiment results.
+Finally, Section~\ref{Conclusion} concludes the study.